Southern Railway (UK): Second World War

 During the Second World War, the Southern Railway's proximity to the Channel ports meant that it became vital to the Allied war effort.
 Holidaymakers using the lines to the Channel ports and the West Country were replaced by troops and military supplies, especially with the threat of a German invasion of the south coast in 1940.
 Before hostilities, 75% of traffic was passenger, compared with 25% freight; during the war roughly the same number of passengers was carried, but freight grew to 60% of total traffic.
-A desperate shortage of freight locomotives was remedied by CME Oliver Bulleid, who designed a fleet of 40 Q1 class locomotives to handle the high volumes of military traffic.
+A desperate shortage of freight locomotives was remedied by the CME, Oliver Bulleid, who designed a fleet of 40 Q1 class locomotives to handle the high volumes of military traffic.
 The volume of military freight and soldiers moved by a primarily commuter and holidaymaker carrying railway was a breathtaking feat.

 When the threat of invasion receded, the Southern Railway again became vital for the movement of troops and supplies preparing for the invasion of Normandy in Operation Overlord.
 This came at a cost, as the Southern Railway's location around London and the Channel ports meant that it was subjected to heavy bombing, whilst permanent way, locomotive, carriage and wagon maintenance was deferred until peacetime.

 Nationalisation

 After a period of slow recovery in the late 1940s, the war-devastated company was nationalised along with the rest of the railway network in 1948 and incorporated into British Railways.
 The Southern Railway retained a separate identity as the Southern Region of British Railways.
 The Southern Railway Company continued to exist as a legal entity until it went into voluntary liquidation on 10 June 1949, having satisfied the requirements of sections 12, 13 and 24 of the Transport Act 1947 to ensure that all assets had been transferred to the British Transport Commission or otherwise properly distributed.
 Many lines in London and Kent had been damaged during the war and much rolling stock was either damaged or in need of replacement.
-Just prior to nationalisation, the Southern Railway had started a vigorous renewal programme, and this was continued throughout the early 1950s.
+Just prior to nationalisation, the Southern Railway had started a vigorous renewal programme and this was continued throughout the early 1950s.

 Revival in the privatised network

-The former LBSCR routes to South London, Surrey, Sussex and Hampshire, from Victoria and London Bridge are now served by the current Southern.
-It was branded Southern on 30 May 2004, recalling the pre-nationalisation Southern Railway, with a green roundel logo with "Southern" written in yellow on a green bar.
-Southern is a subsidiary of Govia Thameslink Railway (GTR).
-GTR is a subsidiary of Govia, which is a joint venture between the British Go-Ahead Group (65%) and French company Keolis (35%).
+The former LB&SCR routes to south London, Surrey, Sussex and Hampshire, from Victoria and London Bridge, are now served by the current Southern.
+It was branded Southern on 30 May 2004, recalling the pre-nationalisation Southern Railway, with a green roundel logo with Southern written in yellow on a green bar.
+Southern is a subsidiary of Greater Thameslink Railway (GTR); prior to its renationalisation in 2026, GTR was a subsidiary of Govia, which was a joint venture between the British Go-Ahead Group (65%) and French company Keolis (35%).